View Dennis Findley's Obituary on journaltimes.com and share memories

 Survivors include his daughter, Rebecca (Charles) Hellen; his five grandchildren, Aiden, Asiah, Gabriel, Kaitlyn, and Jacob; siblings, Nancy (Lee) Miller, Guy (Deb) Findley, Toby (Nancy) Findley; sister-in-law, Judy Findley; brothers-in-law and sisters-in-law, other relatives and many dear friends.
 In addition to his parents and wife he was preceded in death by his brother, Martin Findley.

-Funeral services will be held Tuesday, August 27, 2019, 11:00 am at the funeral home.
-Relatives and friends may meet with the family Tuesday at the funeral home from 10:00 am until time of service at 11:00 am.
-Private interment will be held.
+A Mass of Christian Burial will be held on Tuesday, August 27, 2019, at 10:30 a.m. at St. Joseph Catholic Church, 364 S. Cambridge St., Wautoma, WI.
+Relatives and friends may meet with the family Tuesday at the Church from 9:30 am until time of service at 10:30 am.
 In lieu of flowers, memorials to have been suggested.

 Please send condolences to